Quantum LOSR networks cannot generate graph states with high fidelity

-For three-qubit states in the correlated triangle network, a witness derived from the fidelity~\cite{navascues2020genuine, kraft2021quantum} and semidefinite programming methods based on the inflation technique~\cite{navascues2020genuine} can be useful.
-The disadvantage of these approached is that both of them are hard to generalize to more complicated quantum networks.
+For three-qubit states in the triangle network, a witness derived from the fidelity~\cite{navascues2020genuine, kraft2021quantum} and semidefinite programming methods based on the inflation technique~\cite{navascues2020genuine,wolfe2021quantum} can be useful.
+The disadvantage of these approaches is that both of them are hard to generalize to more complicated quantum networks.
 An analytical method based on symmetry analysis and inflation techniques~\cite{wolfe2019inflation} was proposed recently~\cite{hansenne2022symmetries} and can overcome some of the difficulties.
 Explicitly, it was shown there that all $n$-qubit graph states with $n \le 12$ are not available in networks with bipartite sources, and it was conjectured that this no-go theorem hold for multi-qubit graph states with an arbitrary number of particles.

-In this paper we develop the symmetry analysis method from Ref.~\cite{hansenne2022symmetries} further and construct new kinds of inflation and operator inequalities.
-Based on this we prove that all multi-qudit graph states with connected graph, where the multiplicities of edge are either a constant or zero, cannot be prepared in any network with only bipartite sources.
-In fact, this result holds also for all the states whose fidelity with some of those qudit graph states is high enough.

-Our results also exclude the generation of multi-qubit graph states with a fidelity larger than $9/10$ in networks.
-This proves the conjecture formulated in Ref.~\cite{hansenne2022symmetries}, it also may provide interesting connections to other no-go theorems on the preparability of graph states in different physical scenarios, such as spin-models with two-body interactions~\cite{van2008graph,huber2016characterizing}
+In this paper we prove that all multi-qudit graph states with a connected graph, where the multiplicities of the edges are either constant or zero, cannot be prepared in any network with only bipartite sources.
+In fact, this result holds also for all the states whose fidelity with some of those qudit graph states exceeds a certain value.
+More specifically, our results exclude the generation of any multi-qubit graph state with a fidelity larger than $9/10$ in networks.
+This proves the conjecture formulated in Ref.~\cite{hansenne2022symmetries}, it also may provide interesting connections to other no-go theorems on the preparability of graph states in different physical scenarios, such as spin-models with two-body interactions~\cite{van2008graph,huber2016characterizing}.

-Our paper is organized as follows.
-In Section II we shortly recall the definition of network entanglement.
-Section III deals with the GHZ states as a simple example of graph states.
-This allows to introduce the inflation method and to explain the main idea in a simple setting.
-Section IV formulates and proves our main result for more general graph states.
-Finally, in Section V we conclude and discuss open problems.